 The hot gas piping should also be laid as short as possible between the discharge line and the suction line to have a fast response.
 During an ESD scenario (e.g., power loss), taking a conservative approach for design purposes, the control output signal from the compressor driver after a trip, takes ~300 milliseconds to reach the Distributed Control System (DCS) and another ~300 milliseconds from the DCS to reach the HGV to open.
 However, with advances in technology, these timings can be considered at ~100 milliseconds.

-Deviations from Design Criteria
+Deviations from Design Criteria for Compressor surge control

 As a thumb rule, the hot gas system is sized for 50% (max) during the FEED stage.
 However, this needs to be checked with a dynamic simulation study since over-sizing the Hot gas system can cause the compressor to overheat the bearings and seals.
 As per API 617 (7th Edition, 2002), Clause 18.104.22.168, it states,